 What is Insolvent Trading?

-One of the most common questions we are asked by the directors of struggling companies concerns the risks of insolvent trading.
-Many directors know this is something they need to be careful about, but often they are unsure exactly what it means and what the potential repercussions could be.
+As one of the most common questions we are asked by the directors of struggling companies, many directors know this is something they need to be careful about, but often they are unsure exactly what it means and what the potential repercussions could be.
+We explain more below.

 - It can no longer afford to pay its debts when they become due;